 Settlement Closing Fees – $200 approximately

-The length of mortgage terms varies widely - from six months right up to 10 years.
-As a rule of thumb, the shorter the term, the lower the interest rate the longer the term, the higher the rate.
+The length of mortgage terms varies widely - from 15 years right up to 40 years.
+As a rule of thumb, the shorter the term, the lower the interest rate.
+The longer the term, the higher the rate.

-While four or five year mortgages are what most home buyers typically choose, you may consider a short-term mortgage if you have a higher tolerance for risk, if you have time to watch rates or are not prepared to make a long-term commitment right now.
+While 15 or 30 year fixed mortgages are what most home buyers typically choose, you may consider a short-term ARM mortgage if you have a higher tolerance for risk, if you have time to watch rates or are not prepared to make a long-term commitment right now.

 Before selecting your mortgage term, we suggest you answer the following questions:

 1. Do you plan to sell your house in the short-term without buying another?
 If so, a short mortgage term may be the best option.